Lamentations 1, 17 – 22

-Think of a long-cherished dream you have, even if it is a little one-to make a little garden or clear up some wasteland; to do something for young people in your church or neighbourhood, or whatever.
+Think of a long-cherished dream you have, even if it is a little one - it might be to make a small garden or clear up some wasteland, or to do something for young people in your church or neighbourhood.

 Begin to make some detailed plans for how the dream may become a reality.
 Find some people to carry them through with.
 If it’s a practical dream, then the right people will show up.